Bangladesh cracks down on dangerous driving after protests

 The protests spreading across Bangladesh have highlighted traffic risks in the densely populated country, where more than 4,000 people die in road accidents each year, one of the world’s highest rates, the World Bank says.

-Reporting by Serajul Quadir; Editing by Malini Menon and Stephen Coates
+Reporting by Serajul Quadir; editing by Malini Menon, Stephen Coates, Larry King